arifulsajib/progress-steps-css-js/README.md

-## Expanding cards using HTML, CSS and JS
+## Progress Steps using HTML, CSS and JS

 ### Built with